music-stats/map/server/README.md

 # music-stats back-end

-an API gateway between the front-end and various data providers
+An API gateway between the front-end and various data providers.

 ## Tech stack